| | | | | | | | | | |

 • Xanthan Gum: Xanthan gum is a replacement for gluten in gluten-free flours, and is necessary to help bind the ingredients together.
 If you are using a storebought gluten-free flour blend, make sure it includes xanthan gum, or if not, make sure you add it.

-• Sugar: I used white sugar in this recipe, but you can also use brown sugar or coconut sugar if you prefer.
-If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that has zero glycemic index).
+• Sugar: I used white sugar in this recipe, but you can also use cane sugarlight brown sugardark brown sugar or coconut sugar if you prefer.
+If you are diabetic or insulin-resistant, I highly recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that has zero glycemic index and will not raise your blood sugar).

-• Spices: I’ve added a bit of ground cinnamon and ground nutmeg for a fall vibe, but you can also substitute it with pumpkin pie spice if you prefer.
+• Cinnamon: I’ve added a bit of ground cinnamon and ground nutmeg for a fall vibe, but you can also substitute it with pumpkin pie spice if you prefer.

 • Baking Powder: Baking powder is necessary to help the batter rise, so make sure you add it in!
 If you are Celiac, make sure you use certified gluten-free baking powder.